-There are multiple late night pharmacies in Perth eg: Beaufort street in Mt Lawley is open to 2am from our Pharmacy or Drug and Alcohol team.
+There are multiple late night pharmacies in Perth eg: Beaufort street in Mt Lawley is open to 2am

 You should almost never prescribe oxycodone for someone to take home.
 It must be discussed with a consultant first.
 We generally have better, less addictive options available.